 You have fallen in love with the convenience of online shopping, but aren’t feeling too secure in the notion that your packages will be waiting for you when you return home from work.
-Approximately 750 million packages will be delivered this holiday season (up 12% from last year) and package theft rates are also in the millions (11 million in the last year, to be exact).
+Approximately 740 million packages will be delivered this holiday season and package theft rates are also in the millions (26 million reported last year, to be exact).
 Burglars are keen on knowing where and when to look for expensive and profitable deliveries.

 To boot, December 22nd is expected to be the largest delivery day of the year.
 With that in mind, check out the top 5 ways to prevent and/or catch pesky package thieves!

 1) Send your packages to your work address

 We like this tip because there is always someone available to receive - and sign for - deliveries at a business, which means your packages never go unattended.
 Another option is to send your packages to your retired parents’ or grandparents’ home.
 Think of someone who is at home during the day and ask to use their address.
 It’s less convenient, but much safer than leaving your packages to chance for the “porch pirates!”

 Each carrier offers the option to sign upon delivery.
 Utilizing this feature means your packages cannot be left without your consent.
 After so many attempts, your package will be safely held for you to pick up at your chosen carrier location.

 Consider setting up delivery text alerts, which means you know exactly when your packages have arrived.
 If you aren’t home, you could send a trusted neighbor to grab them for you until you return home.